Prostigus/COSC310-Interactive-Conversational-Agent/README.md

 The Lancaster Stemmer Algorithm tokenizes the words in the user's input sentence, stems them to provide the root words, removes 'stop words' and as a result, can handle minor spelling errors.
 The following image shows the bot's ability to respond appropriately even if the input sentence has minor errors in spelling:

 ![SPELL](/images/SPELL_sample.PNG)

+### Google Translate API
+ The translation of sentences is now integrated into the chatbot.
+We can begin by first changing the language to which we wish to translate to.
+To do so simply type `change language: ` followed by a language.
+By changing the language, the responses will also be translated.

+### Wikipedia API
+This API is also integrated directly into the chatbot, and has the feature of showing a summary of any asked Wikipedia article within 1000 characters.
+To use this, simply type `wiki: ` followed by which wiki you would like to see.